felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

 (defun bbdb-buffer ()
   "Return buffer that visits the BBDB file `bbdb-file'.
+Ensure that this buffer is in sync with `bbdb-file'.
+Revert the buffer if necessary.
 If `bbdb-file-remote' is non-nil and it is newer than `bbdb-file', copy it to `bbdb-file'."
   (unless (buffer-live-p bbdb-buffer)